Western-Health-Covid19-Collaboration/wh_covid19_app/README.md

 Several companies who have provided support and employee time, including Itty Bitty apps, and Art Processors.

-Code Magic for additional build minutes and support.
+Code Magic for additional build minutes and support and Manichord for additional build minutes.

 Slack for upgrading our workspace free of charge.